 - Washington (HB 1133- 2019): Limits liability for civil damages for registered apiarists.

-At least 10 states—Georgia, Kentucky, New Jersey, New Mexico, Ohio, Oregon, Pennsylvania, Texas, Virginia, and West Virginia—have enacted legislation to increase public awareness of the importance of pollinators.
-Official state designations, specialty license plates and education programs all contribute to this goal.
+Raising awareness about threats to pollinator habitat can support policies and funding opportunities to address pollinator health.
+At least 18 states—Arizona, California, Colorado, Delaware, Florida, Georgia, Kentucky, Louisiana, New Jersey, New Mexico, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington and West Virginia—have enacted legislation to increase public awareness of the importance of pollinators.
+Official state designations, specialty license plates, task forces and advisory boards, and education programs all contribute to this goal.

 Examples of enacted legislation:

 - Arizona (HB 2437- 2022): Create special beekeeper license plates, with revenues assisting in awareness campaigns.

 - California (ACR 60 – 2021): Proclaims the month of April as BeeWhere Month.